sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 `dzil build`

-Hopefully you installed the `Greetings` module earlier so you can actually put your command to good use printing "Hello, World!" to your heart's content.
+Hopefully you installed the `Greetings` module earlier so you can actually put your command to good use printing "Hello, World!" to your heart's content right from the command line.
+To print a standard greeting, do `sayhi` from the command line.
+To shout it, do `sayhi --shout` or `sayhi -s`.